-- b.
+- a.
+In season, the gear site shall be visited by an attendant surface vessel at least once a week, site conditions permitting.
+During the off season the vertical mooring lines will be visited bi-weekly.
+Any noticeable difference in surface buoy or line tension such as any gaps in the horizontal line or movement of vertical lines will prompt an investigation into the tension of that line.
+If a problem is identified, it will be corrected that day.
+This condition has been included to ensure that if an entanglement or other issue related to the stability of the system arises, that it will be expeditiously addressed by the permittee. - b.
 Seasonal gear including cages, lines and buoys shall be removed during the offseason or when not in use.
 The gear shall be stored in upland areas to minimize the effects of habitat exclusion, loss, or alteration. - c.
 Any in-water lines, ropes, or chains must be made of materials and installed in a manner to minimize or avoid the risk of entanglement by using thick, heavy, and taut lines that do not loop or entangle. - d.
 For lines that are suspended in the water column, the permittee shall maintain all project equipment, including vertical mooring lines, to ensure that constant tension is kept on the line at all tides.
 This requirement for counterweight on the vertical lines is intended to minimize the likelihood that the lines will entangle as they will hang straight down and will be less likely to wrap around appendages of endangered marine sea turtles/mammals. - e.
 On-bard staff will maintain a vigilant watch for protected resources (sea turtles, whales, sturgeon, or marine mammals). during all transit vessel speeds shall be kept to a minimum and operate below a speed limit of 10 knots, where feasible. - f.
-Each sighting of a federally listed threatened or endangered sea turtle or fish shall be recorded and the following information shall be provided: - a.
-Date, time, coordinates of vessel - b.
-Visibility, weather, sea state - c.
-Vector of sighting (distance, bearing) - d.
-Duration of sighting - e.
-Species and number of animals - f.
-Observed behaviors (feeding, diving, breaching, etc.) - g.
-Description of interaction with aquaculture facility - e.
+Each sighting of a federally listed threatened or endangered sea turtle or fish shall be recorded and the following information shall be provided: - (1) Date, time, coordinates of vessel - (2) Visibility, weather, sea state - (3) Vector of sighting (distance, bearing) - (4) Duration of sighting - (5) Species and number of animals - (6) Observed behaviors (feeding, diving, breaching, etc.) - (7) Description of interaction with aquaculture facility - g.
 If any listed species of sea turtle is observed to be entangled or otherwise interacting with the facility's structure, the permittee (or onboard staff) shall immediately contact NOAA Stranding Hotline at (866) 755-NOAA (6622) and email incidental.take@noaa.gov.
 The permittee should also contact the NOAA Fisheries Protected Resources Division, Gloucester, MA at (978) 281-9328.
 This condition is included to ensure that the proper authorities will be consulted in case of gear interaction with protected resources.